-What are the importance of atomic clocks and How do they work?
+What are the importance of atomic clocks and How do Atomic Clocks work?

-The development of the atomic clocks has led to many scientific and technological advances such as the worldwide system of precise position measurement (the Global Positioning System), and the applications on the Internet which depend critically on the frequency and the time standards.
+The development of atomic clocks has led to many scientific and technological advances such as the worldwide system of precise position measurement (the Global Positioning System), and the applications on the Internet which depend critically on frequency and time standards.

 Atomic clocks importance